rfshelley/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 ``multiple: true`` allows them to add as many sensors as they'd like.
 Their choice(s) are then stored in a variable named ``people``.

-The *Change to this mode* section allows the user to specify what mode should be triggered when everyone is away.
+The *Change to this mode* section allows the user to specify what Mode should be triggered when everyone is away.
 The input type of ``mode`` is used, so a drop down will be populated with all the modes the user has set up.
 The title property is used to show the title ``"Mode?"`` above